smartXHKboi/GA_TSP_parameter_analysis/README.md

 The course work required the analysis of how changing parameters would effect the quality of GA solutions on various TSP sizes.
 Completed on 08/05/2020

+To view Box-Plots, the *.ipynb* needs to be downloaded with the plotly package installed or view pdf.

 -By *Carl Chang*